rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Datacenter Foundational Security.md

 #### 6.13.2.3  Configuring the Integration Hub for Use with OpenStack

 The Integration Hub must be configured with the API URLs and credentials for the OpenStack instance it will integrate with.
-This can be done during installation using the "ENDPOINT_OPENSTACK..." variables shown in the `ihub.env` answer file  sample (see the Installing the Integration Hub section).
+This can be done during installation using the "OPENSTACK_..." variables shown in the `ihub.env` answer file  sample (see the Installing the Integration Hub section).

 However, this configuration can also be performed after installation using CLI commands:

 ```
-ihub setup <endpoint name> --endpoint-url="http://openstack:5000/v3" --endpoint-user="username" --endpoint-pass="password"
+ihub setup openstack --endpoint-url="http://openstack:5000/v3" --endpoint-user="username" --endpoint-pass="password"
 ```

 Restart the Integration Hub after configuring the endpoint.
 Note that "endpoint name" should be replaced with any user-friendly name for the OpenStack instance you would prefer.